devoworm/Theoretical-Types-of-Embryo-Developmental-Networks/New World Networks/README.md

 * new world networks are embryogenetic networks or developmental connectomes that expand according to a connectivity rule (e.g. preferential attachment).

+* expansion affects size, connectivity, and spatial extent of the network.
+The spatial extent is more about shape than size.

+* new world models are generally expected to be scale-free [1], but have a number of additional properties that are relevant to the application domain.

 #### Propose a few connection rules:

 1) birth time.